 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is expected to be between \$13.00 and \$15.00 per share.
-We have applied to list our common stock on The Nasdaq Stock Market's National Market under the symbol "WFII."
+Our common stock has been approved for listing on The Nasdaq Stock Market's National Market under the symbol "WFII."

 The underwriters have an option to purchase a maximum of 600,000 additional shares to cover over-allotments of shares.